VictuarVi/Template-Tesi-UniMi/README.md

 </p>

 > [!TIP]
-> See `docs/instructions.pdf` for more informations about the template.
+> See `docs/instructions.pdf` for more informations about the template (in Italian).

 ## Usage 🚀